-The notice of subpoena must be served on all of the other parties to the lawsuit (FRCP 45(b)(1)).
-The issuing party should check the court's Case Management/Electronic Case Filing (CM/ECF) rules to determine whether discovery-related documents such as a notice of subpoena may be electronically served and filed.
+The notice and a copy of the subpoena must be served on all of the other parties to the lawsuit (FRCP 45(a)(4)).
+The issuing party should check the court's Case Management/Electronic Case Filing (CM/ECF) rules to determine whether discovery-related documents, such as a notice of subpoena, may be electronically served and filed.
 If the court's rules do not allow for the electronic service and filing of subpoena notices, the issuing party may serve the notice by mail or another acceptable method of service under FRCP 5(b).